 Here is how to cope with some of the more common inclement weather scenarios for spring wild turkey hunting in Nebraska, according to Hershberger:

 Driving, soaking rains often cause wild turkeys to act differently.
 Expect turkeys to stay on their roost longer with moderate to more intense rain.
 Hershberger noted: “With rain, once off the roost, wild turkeys know they are better off in the open to use their sharp eyes for defense and realize their feathers don’t work well to repel moisture when continually brushed up against wet vegetation.
 This means pastures; meadows, fields and larger clearings in woods are where you will find the birds.”
 Thunderstorms are something completely different.
-For your safety, you should never turkey hunt in those conditions.
-“No gobbler, jake or bearded hen is worth injury or death in a thunderstorm or tornado,” emphasized Hershberger.
-However, when it stops raining or when a thunderstorm moves off and the sun comes out, you can encounter some of the best gobbling activity and turkey movement of the day.
-“To set up after a rain event, I would suggest looking for sunny places, out of the wind and usually in the open or near open areas.”
+For your safety, you should never turkey hunt in stormy conditions.
+“No gobbler, jake or bearded hen is worth injury or death in a severe thunderstorm or tornado,” emphasized Hershberger.
+However, when it stops raining, fog lifts or a thunderstorm moves off and the sun comes out, you can encounter some of the best gobbling activity and turkey movement of the day.
+“To set up after an event like these, I would suggest looking for sunny places, out of the wind and usually in the open or near open areas.”

 What about light rain, mist or drizzle?
-“Turkey feathers work a bit like shingles on a roof,” Hershberger explained.
+“Turkey feathers work a bit like shingles on a roof,” described Hershberger.
 “Raindrops will roll from one feather to the next until they fall off.
 So a light rain, mist or drizzle means very little.”
-Though if the rain intensifies and gets a bit heavier some birds may make use of “umbrella cover” where they can get some overhead protection from the falling raindrops.
+Though if the rain intensifies and gets a bit heavier some birds may make use of “umbrella cover” where they can get some overhead or canopy protection from the falling raindrops.
 “Often times, with rain, toms seek cover in old growth woods, particularly those woods that are more open so they can see.
-When rain showers are brief in duration you may notice this behavior, as well,” further commented Hershberger.
+When rain showers are brief in duration you may notice this behavior, as well,” Hershberger continued.
 “Just remember, for turkeys, life continues even when it rains all day.”

 Unless it comes in blizzard proportions, or mixes with sleet, a little snow barely registers for turkeys whose primary focus is breeding.
-“Strategies for spring turkey hunting need to change very little with regard to snow, if at all,” commented Hershberger, “other than making sure you have a dry place to sit.
+“Tactics for spring wild turkey hunting need to change very little when it comes to snow, if at all,” commented Hershberger, “other than making sure you have a dry place to sit.
 Getting a wet bum while working a gobbler is not much fun.”
 Being a bit louder on the call might help, too, as the falling snow may muffle sound.

-The post Hunting Turkeys in Foul Weather appeared first on Nebraskaland Magazine.
+The post Strategies for Turkey Hunting in Foul Weather appeared first on Nebraskaland Magazine.